MagicPuddle/.github/profile/README.md

 ## :email: Contact Us

 Got questions or inquiries?
-Reach out to us at <contact@magicpuddle.net>.
+Reach out to us at <MagicPuddle@pm.me>.

 We're thrilled to embark on this technology-driven journey with you! :rocket: